neonfuz/rxsapper/README.md

-# rxsapper
+# RxSapper

-This is the [Sapper](https://github.com/sveltejs/sapper) webpack template modified to incorporate [rxdb](https://rxdb.info/).
-There is no full documentation yet, so below is the original sapper-template readme:
+The [Sapper](https://github.com/sveltejs/sapper) webpack template modified to incorporate [rxdb](https://rxdb.info/).
+There is no full documentation yet, so below is the original sapper-template readme slightly updated for this repo.
+This software is alpha and should not yet be considered "production ready".

-# sapper-template
+## Reasoning for using Sapper-Webpack

-The default template for setting up a [Sapper](https://github.com/sveltejs/sapper) project.
-Can use either Rollup or webpack as bundler.
+The way RXDB is packaged, it's not friendly with Rollup.
+Therefore, neither Sapper-Rollup or SvelteKit are currently compatible with RXDB.
+Therefore to combine RXDB with Svelte we start with sapper-webpack.
+With this combination we can work fully offline.

 ## Getting started